Richmond—Arthabaska—des-Sources

-Richmond—Arthabaska is a federal electoral district in Quebec, Canada, that has been represented in the House of Commons of Canada since 1997.
+Richmond—Arthabaska—des-Sources (previously Richmond—Arthabaska) is a federal electoral district in Quebec, Canada, that has been represented in the House of Commons of Canada since 1997.

 Geography

 The riding, north of the city of Sherbrooke, straddles the Quebec regions of Centre-du-Québec and Estrie.
 It consists of the Regional County Municipalities (RCM) of Les Sources and Arthabaska and the centre of the RCM of Le Val-Saint-François.
 It includes in particular the towns of Victoriaville and Val-des-Sources.

 The neighbouring ridings are Drummond, Bas-Richelieu—Nicolet—Bécancour, Mégantic—L'Érable, Compton—Stanstead, Sherbrooke, Brome—Missisquoi, and Shefford.

 Its population is 100,116, including 82,663 voters, and its area is 3,563 km^{2}.

 History

 The riding was created in 1996 from portions of Drummond, Richmond—Wolfe, Compton—Stanstead and Lotbinière—L'Érable ridings.

 There were no territory changes to this riding from the 2012 electoral redistribution.

+In 2026, the riding's name was changed to Richmond—Arthabaska—Val-des-Sources as part of Bill C-25 of the 45th Canadian Parliament.

 Members of Parliament

 This riding has elected the following members of Parliament: